1) Innate immunity

 B) when a cytotoxic T cell releases cytokines.

-C) when natural killer (NK) cells come in contact with a tumor cell.
+C) when natural killer (NK) cells come in contact with a

 D) in the bone marrow during the self-tolerance test.